ECAM-Brussels/e-cam/content/AW4L/index.md

 - What is SSR, and what problem is it trying to solve?

+- What is a meta-framework?

 - What do we need to be careful of when fetching data?

+- How do we handle server state?

+- What are actions and queries?
+  What problems do they solve?

+- What are server functions?
+  What are its advantages and drawbacks?

+- Why do we need to salt and hash passwords?

+- How do sessions work?

+- How does OAuth work?
 ::::::::::

 :::::::::: {.bg-white .rounded-xl .p-4 .shadow .my-8}